 An Ugly Divorce — It Doesn’t Have To Be That Way

 Worried about going through an ugly divorce?
-If you are going through the divorce or are thinking about filing for divorce you may be worried about what the outcome will be.
-Remember that for the most part you are in control of how the divorce process goes.
+If you are going through a divorce or are thinking about filing for divorce, you may be worried about the outcome.
+Remember that, for the most part, you are in control of how the divorce process goes.
 So, if you have not filed for divorce yet, think about the big picture and focus on your main goal.
-If you are already involved in dissolution process, maybe let this all sink in and re-evaluate your strategy, if need be.
+If you are already involved in the dissolution process, maybe let this all sink in and re-evaluate your strategy if need be.

-For whatever reason, you no longer want to be married or your spouse no longer wants to be married.
+For whatever reason, you no longer want to be married, or your spouse no longer wants to be married.
 In some cases, the marriage can still be saved.
 Many people get a therapist when having marital trouble.
 Some couples even go to marriage therapy together.
-Sometimes people just need some time apart.
+Sometimes, people just need some time apart.
 Some people divorce and remarry later in life.
 Every relationship has a unique story.
-What we are talking about here is when the marriage is OVER.

-WHAT IS THE BEST WAY TO RESOLVE YOUR DIVORCE TO MAKE SURE YOUR NEXT CHAPTER STARTS OFF ON THE RIGHT FOOT?
+- WHAT IS THE BEST WAY TO RESOLVE YOUR DIVORCE SO YOU CAN START THE NEXT CHAPTER OFF ON THE RIGHT FOOT?

 Money is something most people would agree is a big goal in a divorce.
 Whether your assets are big or small, it is likely that you want them to continue to grow in value.
 Conserving assets during the dissolution process should be high on everyone’s list because the more you have at the end of the divorce process the more financial stability you will have moving forward when the Divorce Judgment is entered.